annaphp/spring_notes/spring_review_answers.md

 ## Transactions

 What is a transaction?
-- Unit of work
+- Unit of work,that cannot be partially completed, if one of the task cannot be completed, the transaction is rolled back.

 How does spring handle transactions?
-- Transaction Manager
+- through AOP

 What 2 main types of transaction do we have?
 - Declarative - using annotations within the code itself.